 - G1.
 These rules are to be observed in the spirit as well as the letter and are intended to be supplementary to Reference A. - G2.
 The Exercise Director, Senior Planning Officer (SPO) or RCO is empowered to stop shooting at any time during the meeting should he consider that circumstances including the weather conditions warrant it.
-CCRS and the Inter Services Match Committee (ISMC) Committee is empowered to alter the programme, including the cancellation of matches, should circumstances make it necessary.
+The Inter Services Match Committee (ISMC) Committee with a representative from CCRS in attendance is empowered to alter the programme, including the cancellation of matches, should circumstances make it necessary.
 The following personnel are recognised as permanent range staff on the range and in the butts, who may fulfil any range duties they are qualified for: - a.
 A Range Conducting Officer (RCO) who will be in overall charge of the range. - b.
-A Senior safety supervisor, who will be the RCOs deputy. - c.
-Safety supervisors, who are responsible for the safe running of a group of twelve targets and communicating with the butt supervisor for the passing and receipt of messages.
+A Senior Safety Supervisor, who will be the RCOs deputy. - c.
+Safety Supervisors, who are responsible for the safe running of a group of twelve targets and communicating with the butt supervisor for the passing and receipt of messages.
 Each group of targets will have one or two safety supervisors. - d.
 A qualified first aid CFAV for the range, who will not be assigned to any other duty. - e.
-Ammunition CFAV who will be responsible for managing the ammunition, issuing to teams, collecting unfired sighters, empty cases and completed scorecards.
+Ammunition CFAVs who will be responsible for managing the ammunition, issuing to teams, collecting unfired sighters, empty cases and completed scorecards.
 There will be one ammunition point for two groups of twelve targets, each with one or two ammunition CFAV. - f.
 A Chief Butts Officer (CBO) and Butts Supervisors, who, together with the butt markers, are wholly employed and managed by the NRA.
 No CFAV or cadet is to enter the butts or have any contact with butts staff, including markers, including by electronic means unless required to due to their role, eg RCO, safety supervisor. - G3.
-Any dispute which cannot be resolved by the RCO, will be settled by a meeting on the range of a Protest Committee consisting of: - a.
+Protests must be actioned by the team coach in accordance with para G18.
+Any dispute which cannot immediately be resolved by the safety supervisor must be referred to the RCO without delay.
+If the protest is still unresolved then the process and timings detailed in para G18 must be followed.
+The protest committee consists of: - a.
 Chairman ISMC - b.
 A minimum of three members of the ISMC, with at least one representative from each service

 - c.
 One of:

 - (1) Range Co-Ordinator

 - (2) CCRS' Shooting Manager

 - (3) CCRS' Competitions Officer

+- d.
+The RCO or his deputy, who should explain the reason and background behind the protest without mentioning the name of the unit or firer.